rabbitmq/rabbitmq-website/site/oauth2-examples-keycloak.md

 ## Access AMQP protocol with PerfTest

-To test OAuth2 authentication with AMQP protocol you are going to use RabbitMQ PerfTest tool which uses RabbitMQ Java Client.
+To test OAuth 2.0 authentication with AMQP protocol you are going to use RabbitMQ PerfTest tool which uses RabbitMQ Java Client.
 First you obtain the token and pass it as a parameter to the make target `start-perftest-producer-with-token`.

 <pre class="lang-bash">